2022 New Year FAQ: WebPT EMR

 Not necessarily.
 You can continue to document in an established case if treatment continues normally.
 Typically, a new case should only be created under the following circumstances:

-- Patient developed a newly diagnosed (untreated condition)
+- The patient developed a newly diagnosed (untreated condition).

-- Patient returns to therapy after discharge with complaints similar to previous treatment
+- The patient returns to therapy after discharge with complaints similar to previous treatment.

 Should I do an Initial Exam or Re-Examination?